gerasev-kirill/Autocompiler-Pug-Jade/README.md

   ```.jade / .pug
   //output:output.html
   ```
-  If you avoid this comment, the file is omitted by the compiler.
+  If you avoid this comment, the file will be saved as {fileName}.html.

   The output parameter supports relatives paths and two variables replacement.
   * $1: Name of the original jade file